 As shown in Figure 15, the 288m network shift assumption between Macro-cellular networks represents the best case.
 Similarly, the 96m network shift assumption between Micro-cellular networks represents the best case between the two analysed assumptions.

-Differently from the approach followed in this study, the recommended approach is to use the separation distance and the line-of-sight probability as input parameter during the coexistence studies between the Macro-cellular network and the Micro BSs network.
-This approach accounts for the fact that it is difficult to carry out meaningful simulations to assess the interference between two Micro BS networks in the same urban area since the interference scenario will be strongly impacted by the LoS / NLoS conditions which radically change as the Micro BSs change their locations with respect to buildings.
+Differently from the approach followed in this study, the recommended approach is to use the separation distance and the line-of-sight probability as input parameter during the coexistence studies for the Macro-cellular network and the Micro BSs network cases.
+This approach accounts for the fact that it is difficult to carry out meaningful simulations to assess the interference between two Micro BS networks in the same urban area since the interference scenario will be strongly impacted by the LoS / NLoS conditions which radically change depending on where the Micro BS are installed with respect to each other in built-up areas.

 Coexistence between the Macro-cellular network and the Micro BS network was not assessed by this study.

-It is worth noticing that the study assumes that operators do not always decide to modify UL inin DL directiondirection in the flexible part of the frame.
-In reality, a typical scenario in the field is likely to be:
+It is worth noting that the study assumes that operators do not always decide to modify UL symbolsslots into DL symbolsslots in the flexible part of the frame.
+This reflects a real deployment scenario where:

-The two operators adopt the same default frame structure;
+The two operators adopt the same default frame structure; and